orm81zp/goitneo-python-hw-1-group-6/README.md

 ## Modules

-The folder `bot_utils` contains all the auxiliary utilities necessary for the Bot to work.
+The folder `bot_utils` contains all the important utilities for the Bot to work.